zacw-243L/Project-Pico-W-for-NYP-robotics-CCA/README.md

     [The flash_nuke.uf2 file is used to wipe a "bricked" Pico W board](https://github.com/zacw-243L/Roboto-Project-for-NYP-robotics-CCA/blob/main/Stuff%20needed%20to%20run%20the%20Pico%20W%20board/Pico%20Pi%20W/flash_nuke.uf2)

+    ## De Bricking instructions <br>

+      1. Hold down the BOOTSEL button while plugging the board into USB.
+      2. When the USB mass storage device windows appears copy [the flash_nuke.uf2 file](https://github.com/zacw-243L/Roboto-Project-for-NYP-robotics-CCA/blob/main/Stuff%20needed%20to%20run%20the%20Pico%20W%20board/Pico%20Pi%20W/flash_nuke.uf2) into the Pico W board
+      3. Wait for the window to close then it will open again.
+This time copy [the RPI_PICO_W-20240105-v1.22.1.uf2 file which is the Pico W board's firmware](https://github.com/zacw-243L/Roboto-Project-for-NYProboticsCCA/blob/main/Stuff%20needed%20to%20run%20the%20Pico%20W%20board/Pico%20Pi%20W/RPI_PICO_W-20240105-v1.22.1.uf2) into the Pico W board.
+      4. The Pico W board should now work again.

 <br>

 ## The final code used in the video can be downloaded or copy pasted from below as follows: <br>